mad-rl/mad-rl-framework/README.md

 conda env create -f madrl_retro_gym_conda_env.yml
 ```

-## Run
+### Test installation

 Firs of all, ensure you have the right conda environment active:

 ```
-conda activate madrl_sfii_retro_gym
+conda activate mad_rl_framework
 ```

-Default AGENT is inside **algorithms/_new_template** so the command to run the agent is:
+A default AGENT and ENVIRONMENT are inside **environments/_new_env_template**, you can test it with the following command:

 ```
-PYTHONPATH=./src/ python ./src/algorithms/_new_template/train_agent.py
+PYTHONPATH=./src/ AGENT_MODULE=environments._new_env_template._new_agent.agent python ./src/environments/_new_env_template/train_agent.py
 ```

-In order to run another agent, for instance the Breakout Actor-Critic Policy Agent, the command to run it is:
+## Create your own Agent for an existing Environment

+In order to create a new agent, copy the entire folder **./src/environments/_new_template/** and rename it with yours, implement your algorithm and run it using the same command but changing the module and path for yours, eg:

 ```
+cp ./src/agents/_new_template/ ./src/agents/my_environment/my_agent/
-PYTHONPATH=./src/ AGENT_MODULE=algorithms.breakout_actor_critic_policy.agent python ./src/algorithms/breakout_actor_critic_policy/train_agent.py
+PYTHONPATH=./src/ AGENT_MODULE=agents.my_environment.my_agent.agent python ./src/agent/my_environment/train_agent.py
 ```

-In order to create a new agent, copy the entire folder **./src/algorithms/_new_template/** and rename it with yours, implement your algorithm and run it using the same command but changing the module and path for yours, eg:
+You can also find agents already implemented for Gym such as Breakout Actor-Critic Policy Agent, the command to run it is:

 ```
-cp ./src/algorithms/_new_template/ ./src/algorithms/my_algorithm/
-PYTHONPATH=./src/ AGENT_MODULE=algorithms.my_algorithm.agent python ./src/algorithms/my_algorithm/train_agent.py
+PYTHONPATH=./src/ GAME=Break AGENT_MODULE=agents.gym.breakout_actor_critic_policy.agent python ./src/agents/gym/train_agent.py
 ```

+## Create your own Environment